How To Prove Parental Alienation: A Step-by-Step Guide

 Step 4: Collect evidence of alienating behaviors

-Gather any evidence that demonstrates the other parent’s alienating behaviors as these can help demonstrate a pattern of behavior that’s harmful to your child and support your case.
+After choosing the right divorce mediation attorney for you, follow their expert guidance and gather any evidence that demonstrates the other parent’s alienating behaviors.
+This evidence can help demonstrate a pattern of behavior that’s harmful to your child and support your case.
 But what kind of evidence should you collect?

 Some types of evidence to collect are: